PanDAWMS/helm-k8s/examples/README.md

 # harvester example
 This example need csi-cvmfs driver and NFS.

+The example will create harvester and condor container.

 csi-cvmfs:https://clouddocs.web.cern.ch/containers/tutorials/cvmfs.html

 NFS should mount on all node of Kubernetes cluster at the same path "/var/sharedfs"